 Honey bees consume vast amounts of nectar, storing pollen and secreting honey to help feed their young as they develop.
 Pollen-rich annual plants, vegetables and native herbaceous perennials are the best food for honey bees and stingless bees.

-Building a honey bee nest, or honey bee log hive is much trickier than other bee hotels, as you’re relying on having local swarms in spring, and good biodiversity in your local area.
+Building a honey bee nest, or honey bee log hive is much trickier than other bee hives, as you’re relying on having local swarms in spring, and good biodiversity in your local area.

 Wild honey bees need dead, hollow wood to create their nest though, so this can be provided if you suspect you have local honey bees who might find your nest site eventually but remember, this isn’t about harvesting honey, it’s about creating safe spaces for these native creatures to thrive.